Scaffolds to support PBL learners

 Turning Apathy into Action: Educator Jason Findley encourages educators to focus on what they can control and encourage students to do the same.
 He says (via Twitter): Continue reading

-You’ve done an engaging entry event.
+brainstorming and research in PBLYou’ve done an engaging entry event.
 You have a plan for your PBL unit with a focused driving question.
 Sweet!
 Now it’s time for the students to embark on research.
 But the world of information is a vast wilderness fraught with danger: the danger of misinformation!